leovilleri-LLC/lbot-dev/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: The official template for a bug report in the bot/
+about: Report a bug in LBot.
 title: BUG REPORT
 labels: bug
 assignees: ''